 Locals remembered the seas before the 3 Mile Limit was lifted, but no one had told the whole story locally.

-Our Socio-economic report told the story of an ecosystem as well as a whole community, based on local evidence and knowledge.
-For the first time we could assess the cumulative impact of bottom towed mobile gear on a specific area and the sustainable fisheries it had displacing.
+Storytelling is key and our socio-economic report told the story of an ecosystem as well as a whole community, based on local evidence and knowledge.
+For the first time we could assess the cumulative impact of bottom towed mobile gear on a specific area and the sustainable fisheries it had displaced.
 It hinted at future possibilities and other businesses which did not yet exist as the marine environment was too poor for them.

 This report combined with our petition demonstrated the case for an alternative, diverse and truly sustainable economy.
 It helped us advocate but it also helped open our imaginations and hopefully the Government’s to new possibilities.
-A different approach which meant that we could challenge the dichotomy which said you had to choose between people and planet or profits.
-We felt we had replaced this with evidence that could motivate decision making which showed benefits for people, planet and profit could all aligned.
+Before arguments had been presented which suggested a dichotomy which said you had to choose between peoples jobs and business profits and the planet.
+It was not an either/or scenario.
+We felt we had replaced this with more evidence that showed benefits for profit and businesses (people), as well as the planet could be aligned.
+We could have it all if we chose to foster only truly sustainable ‘green’ businesses.
 For some of us this also meant being a voice for the sea and the species within it.
-The silent victims in all this.
+The silent victims in the whole story.

 Working Together to Build a Dialogue with Government